How to Order Wedding Invitations

 Enclosed is a guide for how to order wedding invitations including when to order, calculating quantity, invitation ideas, plus assembling, addressing and mailing invitations.
-There are four steps to creating and ordering your own unique invitations:
+We offer two styles of DIY Invitations, layered and embellished or vintage templates to print yourself on our supplies or yours:

 When to Order Wedding Invitations